Finite volume element method for Landau-Lifshitz equation: Temporal discretization and numerical experiments

 When the GSPM is adopted for the time-marching, the discretized energy law cannot be proved theoretically.
 Instead, numerical verifications were often conducted.
 We hereby consider the following two classes of Dirichlet boundary conditions:

-The first one satisfies the condition of the energy dissipation law, while the second one depends on time which cannot preserve the energy dissipation.
+The first one satisfies the condition of the energy dissipation law, whereas the second, being time-dependent, does not preserve energy dissipation.
 The corresponding energy evolutions are depicted numerically as follows.